Vacationer of the Week: Marine Science Trailblazer Dr. Tiara Moore

 “There are not enough gay folks here to have gay activism,” muses Dr. Moore.
 “It’s growing in the younger generation.
 But in my village, me and Andrea are pretty much it,” she says.
 “No one cares or does anything to us.
 We’re very welcome and free.
 But I think at the government level, nobody’s asking, Can the gays get married?’

-“I did have this vision of this Belize wedding…but long story short, we’re getting married in Vegas.”
+“I did have this vision of this Belize wedding…but long story short, we’re getting married in Vegas,” she says.
+However, she loves Belize, which is at the top of her top five travel destinations.

 Dr. Moore’s Top 5 travel destinations